 Upper body, lower body, cardio and core — this couple workout hits it all in 15 minutes.

 Work through 15 partner exercises using just your body weight.
 A great way to spend time with your partner while also burning calories, building muscle and reaching your fitness goals.

 You can do this no equipment partner workout at home or take it outside and make it an outdoor partner workout.
 A great way to maintain a fitness program over the holidays and while traveling on vacation.

 No equipment, just your bodyweight.

-How to do a Plank Walk Out + 2 Partner High Fives:
+How To Do A Plank Walk Out and 2 Partner High Fives

 Start by standing directly across from your partner, facing each other with your feet hip-width apart; arms straight overhead.